-Because of the below normal precipitation, WY 2017/18 saw a net drop in groundwater levels of 4 feet, although in some areas rises of up to nearly 12 feet were observed and declines of over 33 feet were also observed (Plate 3).
+In WY 2018/19, on average there was a net increase in groundwater levels across the WRD service area of 3.0 feet, although in some areas rises of up to nearly 22 feet were observed and declines of over 6 feet were also observed (Plate 3).

-In the current WY 2018/19, through the time of this writing the year has been a wet one, with precipitation 150% of normal so far.
-Water levels in the Montebello Forebay have been rising as a result, and are over 5 feet higher than the start of the WY in October 2018.
-Additionally, WRD has placed an order for 8,000 AF of imported water for spreading and is maximizing recycled water.
+In the current WY 2019/20, through the time of this writing it been an average year with precipitation at approximately 101% of normal through January 8, 2020.
+Water levels in the Montebello Forebay rose nearly 20 feet during the peak of the winter season but are presently about 12 feet higher than the previous year.
 Therefore, because the current and projected groundwater levels in the CBWCB are within historic ranges, the District anticipates that there will continue to be sufficient supplies of safe and reliable groundwater to meet the demands of the pumpers in our service area in the current and ensuing years.